argilla-io/argilla/argilla/docs/how_to_guides/webhooks.md

 description: In this section, we will provide a step-by-step guide to create a webhook in Argilla.
 ---

-# Webhooks
+# Use Argilla webhooks

-In this section, we will provide a step-by-step guide to create a webhook in Argilla.
+This guide provides an overview of how to create and use webhooks in Argilla.

-## What is a webhook?

-A webhook is a way for an app to provide other applications with real-time information.
-A webhook delivers data to other applications as it happens, meaning you get data immediately.
-Unlike typical APIs where you would need to poll for data very frequently in order to get it real-time.
-This makes webhooks much more efficient for both provider and consumer.
+A **webhook** allows an application to submit real-time information to other applications whenever a specific event occurs.
+Unlike traditional APIs, you won’t need to poll for data very frequently in order to get it in real time.
+This makes webhooks much more efficient for both the provider and the consumer.

 ## How to create a webhook in Argilla?

 The python SDK provides a simple way to create a webhook in Argilla.
-Its allow you focus on the use case of the webhook and not on the implementation details.
+It allows you to focus on the use case of the webhook and not on the implementation details.
 You only need to create your event handler function with the `webhook_listener` decorator.

 ```python
 import argilla as rg